 This page is mostly about looking at what shape the runes might be geometrically in relation to the Web of Wyrd symbol:

-A rectangle composed of 2 ╳ 4 squares can be used to draw this variation of the Web of Wyrd symbol:
+A rectangle composed of 2 x 4 squares can be used to draw this variation of the Web of Wyrd symbol:

-When I made these Web of Wyrd GIFs I arranged the 3,3,3 lines that compose the Web of Wyrd symbol into 3 groups of 3 lines in a particular way.
-They look like a forward button, the Hagall / Ior rune ᛡ and a backward button:
+I arranged the 3,3,3 lines that compose the Web of Wyrd symbol into 3 groups of 3 lines in a particular way.
+They look like a forward button ▷, the Hagall/Ior rune ᛡ and a backward button ◁:

-The past / present / future overlapping can be represented with these shape combinations.
+If I was going to describe the 3 combinations of 3 lines of this symbol symbolically, I would say that the past/present/future overlapping can be represented with these shape combinations.
 The forward and backward shapes can be used to point to the past and the future.
-The Hagall / Ior rune ᚼ shape points in many directions simultaneously stemming from the centre, so it can represent the present / omnipresent when used in this context.
-The Stan rune ᛥ is formed when the forward / backward shapes overlap.
-It can be used to symbolise a long duration.
+The Hagall/Ior rune ᚼ shape points in many directions simultaneously stemming from the centre, so it can represent the present/omnipresent when used in this context.
+The Stan rune ᛥ is formed when the forward/backward shapes overlap.
+It can be used to symbolise a long duration, like a stone or something that might be unchanging from the past into the future.

-The Web of Wyrd symbol can function as a larger/smaller repeating fractal pattern.
-It can be zoomed in or out and repeated infinitely.
-It can also be repeated infinitely beside itself:
+The Web of Wyrd symbol can function as a larger/smaller repeating fractal pattern:

 ____________________________________